A lost love returns home to find her true love. 2nd place in Heart's Afire Contest 2018

 In the midst of this kiss, a kiss they both wanted to go on forever, they heard the sound of clapping.
 It was the whole dance studio, everyone!
 They had all been watching them express their heart's feelings anew.
 Daisy and Matthew stopped kissing but continued to hold each other, smiling happily at their audience for a few moments before returning to their dance and the promises of their bright future.

 Thank you from the bottom of my heart for this beautiful MB you gifted me.
-All Smiles ...
+Chariot to the heavens ...

 Word count: 4697